nekonaute/roborobo3/roborobo3/_README.txt

 Some random bits of information:
 - Robot position and mouvement are real-valued (ie. precise)
 - Collision is performed on a pixel-based information for fast speed (ie. fast but not precise)
-- Robot-robot collision can be switched off (faster, less accurate)
 - both GUI mode and batch mode are available.
 Note that batch mode is the fastest mode (gBatchMode=true, gVerbose=false).
+It also makes it possible to run roborobo "headless", which is useful if you use a cluster of computers.
-- only one external dependencies: SDL library (multi-platform fast 2D library).
+- only one external dependencies: SDL library (multi-platform fast 2D library), and the boost librairy, header-only.
-- most parameters are to be found in the config subdirectory (e.g. default.properties)
+- most parameters are to be found in the config/ subdirectory (e.g. default.properties)
 - full environment and robot specifications can set up directly with an image editor (check data directories).
 E.g. Robot proximity sensor positions are set up in the robot image.
+- you can specify a properties file as command line option (see "./roborobo -h" for help)
+- you can easily clone project with the clone_project.py script in the prj/ directory.
+- you can activate/deactivate existing projects for compilation with the makefile_manager script.
+- you can launch many replicates of roborobo with the replicate.py script. (useful for running large-scale experiments, e.g. for clusters)
+- by defaut, several demos are available: random walker, boids collective behaviours, embodied evolution and environment-driven embodied evolutionary robotics (improved mEDEA algorithm [Bredeche, Montanier, PPSN 2009]).
 - the very first version of roborobo! can be found here: http://neuronik.free.fr/nemelith/?p=67 (it is quite different as it was first a game sort-of experience, eventhough i already had roborobo! in mind).
 An included html help file describes the overall idea behind parameterization through image files (some modifications may have occured since then).
-- you can specify a properties file as command line option (see "./roborobo -h" for help)
-- you can easily clone project with the clone_project.py script in the prj/ directory.
-- by defaut, two demos are available: random walker and environment-driven evolutionary robotics (mEDEA algorithm [Bredeche, Montanier, PPSN 2009]).
+It uses SDL1.2.

 ==== HISTORY ====